-When viewed from the company’s perspective the consequence of the death of a director or secretary can range from inconsequential to catastrophic.
-However, as with most things in life, the usual outcome when a director dies lies somewhere between these two poles.
+When viewed from the company’s perspective the consequences of the death of a director can range from inconsequential to catastrophic.
+In most cases, though, the amount of disruption to the business will lie somewhere between these extremes.
+This article examines the most common scenarios when a director dies and gives some practical steps for the immediate aftermath.

 Manage a UK company?

 Inform Direct makes it easier for directors to fulfil their responsibilities to maintain company records.Start now

 1. Actions to take when a director leaves office whether they resign, retire or die

 2. Preparing your private company for the death of a shareholder if the deceased director was also a shareholder.